Grayslake Community HS District 127:

 k.
 Repairing Your Chromebook

-- Each student from the class of 2024 will receive a new Acer R752TN touchscreen Chromebook with a 15-month accidental damage policy (ADP).
-The ADP covers non-intentional damage to the device, as well as manufacturer defect and mechanical failure.
-Each student Chromebook is covered for a one-time “major” event during the 15-month period.
+Each student from the class of 2026 will receive a new Acer R752TN -C3DD touchscreen Chromebook with a 15-month accidental damage policy (ADP).
+The ADP covers non-intentional damage to the device, as well as manufacturer defects and mechanical failures.
+Each student's Chromebook is covered for a one-time “major” event during the 15-month period.

 An “incident” occurs when it is assessed that proper care was not taken by the student to prevent significant damage from occurring to the device.
 This is often in regards to the following damages: